 1. What if I'm already using Dropbox for my work with an aalto.fi email address?

 Great!
 You won't have to use the space in your personal account anymore!
 By providing an Aalto Dropbox account we are making it easier for you to share larger files, and collaborate within your team or with external recipients.
-Join by clicking the link above, and you will receive the invite.
+Join Aalto Dropbox (see the chapter above How to join Aalto Dropbox) and you will receive the invite.
 From the invite choose “Join the team”, you can choose where your files should go.
 Just select “Keep my files in my “Aalto Dropbox” and you won’t have to re-upload or re-share anything!

 2. What if I already paid for Dropbox Pro / Plus?

 No problem!
 Dropbox will automatically refund the remaining balance of your Pro / Plus account once you join Aalto Dropbox.
 For inquiries regarding this refund, you can reach out to [email protected].

 3. What if I have my personal files in my Dropbox account using an aalto.fi email adress?

 If you signed up for a personal account with your work email address, you will be able to move your files into a personal Dropbox account with a personal email address when you receive the invite to join the team.
 When asked where your files should go, simply select “Move my files to a new personal Dropbox.”

 4. If you signed up for a personal account with your personal email then the Aalto Dropbox account will not impact your personal account and your personal files will still be private to you.